Kayxue/Xitca-Web-HeaderRef-Test/README.md

 # Xitca-Web-HeaderRef-Test
-A example about how to use HeaderRef extractor to extract specific header value
+A testing about how to use HeaderRef extractor to extract specific header value.